What's a ductless/mini-split system anyway?

 EER and SEER Ratings, what are they?

-Energy Efficiently Rating (EER) measures how efficiently your system uses energy.
+Energy Efficiently Ratio (EER) measures how efficiently your system uses energy.
 In general, the higher the rating, the less energy your system will use to keep your zone/room comfortable.

-Seasonal Energy Efficiency Rating (SEER) measures how efficiently your system heats/cools your zone/room.
+Seasonal Energy Efficiency Ratio (SEER) measures how efficiently your system cools your zone/room.
 In general, the higher the rating, the more efficient your system will be at keeping your zone/room comfortable.

 Think of it like this, the higher your systems EER and SEER ratings are, the lower your energy bills should be.